-Because the votes cast in favor of each director nominee must exceed the votes cast against such nominee under Proposal 1 and because the votes cast in favor of the action must exceed the votes cast opposing the action in order to approve Proposals 2, 3 and 4 at the Annual Meeting, abstentions will not have an effect on the outcome of those proposals.
+Because the votes cast in favor of each director nominee must exceed the votes cast against such nominee under Proposal 1 and because the votes cast in favor of the action must exceed the votes cast opposing the action in order to approve Proposals 2 and 3 at the Annual Meeting, abstentions will not have an effect on the outcome of those proposals.

 A "broker non-vote" occurs when a beneficial holder does not provide instructions to a broker and such broker lacks discretionary voting power to vote shares with respect to a particular proposal.
-Under NYSE rules, brokers are permitted to exercise discretionary voting authority on "routine" matters, but beneficial owners of shares must provide voting instructions to their brokers with respect to "nonroutine" matters for their brokers to exercise voting authority with respect to such shares on such matters.
+Under NYSE rules, brokers are permitted to exercise discretionary voting authority on "routine" matters, but beneficial owners of shares must provide voting instructions to their brokers with respect to "non-routine" matters for their brokers to exercise voting authority with respect to such shares on such matters.
 Under NYSE rules, the proposal to approve the appointment of an independent auditor is considered a "routine" matter.
-This means that brokers may vote in their discretion on Proposal 2 on behalf of clients who have not furnished voting instructions with respect to such proposal.
-In contrast, Proposals 1, 3 and 4 are "non-routine" matters.
-This means brokers that have not received voting instructions from their clients on these proposals may not vote on these proposals in their own discretion, which results in "broker non-votes."
+This means that brokers may vote in their discretion on Proposal 2 on behalf of clients who have not furnished voting instructions from their clients on these proposals may not vote on these proposals in their own discretion, which results in "broker non-votes."